-Cook the bacon pieces in a large Dutch oven over medium heat until cooked through and the fat has rendered down.
+Cook the bacon pieces in a large Dutch oven over medium heat, stirring occasionally, until fat renders and bacon browns, 4-5 minutes.

-Add the onion and cook, stirring often, until softened, about 3 minutes.
+Add the diced onion and celery and cook, stirring often, for 2 minutes.

-Add the minced garlic and cook, stirring constantly, for 30 seconds.
+Add the garlic and thyme and cook, stirring constantly for 1 minute.

 Add 1 cup of white wine and 1 cup of chicken broth along with the soy sauce to the vegetables, making sure to scrape up any browned bits from the bottom of the Dutch oven; and bring to a boil.